Arturo Frondizi: Overthrow

-Around 4:00 in the morning, the Commander-in-Chief of the Army Poggi sent a radiogram to all the military units communicating: The President of the Republic has been deposed by the Armed Forces.
+Around 4:00 in the morning, the Commander-in-Chief of the Army Lieutenant General Raúl Poggi sent a radiogram to all the military units: The President of the Republic has been deposed by the Armed Forces.
 This decision is immovable.

-At 7:45 a.m. on March 29, 1962 Frondizi left the Olivos residence by car accompanied by his usual personal custody and by Captain Eduardo Lockhart, Head of the Military House, heading to the distant Metropolitan Airport a few minutes from trip, where he boarded a Navy plane that took him to Martín García Island where he was detained.
-Lockhart had personally drawn up the instructions to be delivered to the head of the base - who had already been notified by telegraph of the trip - so that he would receive treatment according to his status as former president.
+At 7:45 a.m. on March 29, 1962, Frondizi left the presidential Olivos residence by car, accompanied by his usual personal security and by Captain Eduardo Lockhart, Head of the security service, heading to the distant Metropolitan Airport.
+There he boarded a Navy plane that took him to Martín García Island, where he was detained.
+Lockhart had personally drawn up the instructions to be delivered to the head of the base, who had already been notified by telegraph of the trip, so that he would receive treatment befitting his status as a former president.